SmithsonianDSP/DeeptownResourcesCalculator/README.md

    * The best estimate for the effective, online water collection rate (because it isn't *always* raining) is `2.5 RPM`.
 I haven't been able to verify or test this, but anyone can provide a more accurate value for this, please let me know.

+   * Oil rate is based off of a Level 3 oil pump (no boosts)

 2. <a name="2"></a>All production rates assume ***online mining*** speeds, ***no crystal boosts***, and ***no drone boosts***.